Ransomware 2026: Protect Your Australian Small Business Data

 What Is Ransomware and Why Should You Care?

-Ransomware is malicious software that encrypts your business data.
-Subsequently, attackers demand payment to restore access to your files.
-Additionally, many criminals now steal data before encrypting it, threatening to publish sensitive information online.
+Ransomware is malicious software that locks your business data.
+Attackers encrypt your files, then demand payment to restore access.
+Many criminals now also steal your data before encrypting it.
+They then threaten to publish it online if you don’t pay.

 The Real Cost of Ransomware

-Moreover, paying the ransom doesn’t guarantee recovery.
-Indeed, 25% of victims who paid still couldn’t recover their data completely.
+Paying the ransom doesn’t guarantee recovery either.
+25% of victims who paid still couldn’t fully recover their data.

 Why Australian Small Businesses Are Prime Targets

-Cybercriminals specifically target small businesses for several strategic reasons.
-First, most lack dedicated IT security teams.
-Additionally, many operate with outdated systems and weak backup protocols.
+Cybercriminals specifically target small businesses.
+Most lack dedicated security staff.
+Many operate with outdated systems and weak backup protocols.

 • Cyberattacks occur every six minutes in Australia

-• Small businesses have 88% of breaches involving ransomware
+• 88% of breaches at small businesses involve ransomware

 • 69% of business leaders experienced ransomware in the past five years

-• Only 31% successfully restore data during attacks
+• Only 31% successfully restore data during an attack

 Essential Ransomware Protection for Small Business in Australia